If you are looking for Frindle teaching ideas, this is the place to visit. You’ll find printables, lesson plans, and novel study samples.

 Teaching Idea #1 – Audio Version

-Jeannie from Storytime with Miss Jeannie‘s YouTube channel.
+Storytime with Miss Jeannie‘s YouTube channel.
 At her site, you will also find recordings of Charlotte’s Web, James and the Giant Peach, The Great Gilly Hopkins, Sideways Stories from Wayside School, The Wizard of Oz, Fantastic Mr. Fox, No Talking, Charlie and the Chocolate Factory, and The Witches.

-Check out the reading guide for Frindle at the resources page on the Author Andrew Clements Website.
-This seven-page resource includes prereading activities, discussion questions, book activities, and vocabulary.
+- Check out the reading guide for Frindle at the resources page on the Author Andrew Clements Website.
+This seven-page resource includes pre-reading activities, discussion questions, book activities, and vocabulary.

 - 8 Fun Dictionary Activities from Rachel Lynette

 - Vocabulary List for Frindle

 - Reading is Fundamental’s Frindle Page has an online crossword puzzle and word searches in three different levels.

 - Frindle at Storyboard That

 - Simon & Schuster Discussion Topics and Research Topics